 Step 2: Read the FMLA "Notice of Eligibility and Rights and Responsibilities" when you receive it.
 It contains important information that will be helpful to you.

 - Has your employer requested certification documentation?

-Step 3: Provide any additional information requested by your unit or supervisor.
+Step 3: Provide any additional information requested by the Leave Administration Team or supervisor.

 You may be asked to provide documents certifying the reason for your absence.
 If so, it will be noted on the Notice of Eligibility and Rights and Responsibilities.
 You will have 15 days to return the certifying documentation to your employing unit.

-Step 4: Stay in communication with your supervisor and unit HR department about your absence.
+Step 4: Stay in communication with your supervisor and your Leave of Absence specialist about your absence.

 It’s important that you keep in touch, when possible, with your supervisor and unit HR department, especially if the length of your absence is open-ended.

 Where Can I Find More Information?

 - Read the University's administrative policy: Family and Medical—FMLA Leave.